Aylesbury: History

 The town is the birthplace of the Paralympic Games.
-During the 1948 Olympics in London, German-British neurologist Sir Ludwig Guttmann, set up a small sporting event for World War II veterans known as the World Wheelchair and Amputee Games (WWAG) at Stoke Mandeville Hospital Rehabilitation Facility in Aylesbury.
-This eventually led to the growth of the phenomenon of the modern Paralympic Games that has been held immediately after every Summer Olympic Games since 1988, and the WWAG was held most years at Stoke Mandeville until 1997, when it has been held in other countries and cities ever since.
-During the 2012 Paralympics, the official mascot was called 'Mandeville' after Stoke Mandeville Hospital.
+During the 1948 Olympics in London, German-British neurologist Sir Ludwig Guttmann, set up a small sporting event for World War II veterans known as the World Wheelchair and Amputee Games (WWAG) at Stoke Mandeville Hospital's Rehabilitation Facility.
+This eventually led to the growth of the phenomenon of the modern Paralympic Games that has been held immediately after every summer Olympic Games since 1988; the WWAG was held most years at Stoke Mandeville until 1997, when it has been held in other countries and cities ever since.
+During the 2012 Paralympics, the official mascot was called "Mandeville".

-The Rothschild Family acquired many large country estates and stately homes around and near the town, including Waddesdon Manor in nearby Waddesdon Village, Halton House near Wendover and Tring Park in Tring across the border in Hertfordshire, although today most of these properties belong to the National Trust.
+The Rothschild Family acquired many large country estates and stately homes around and near the town.
+These include Waddesdon Manor in nearby Waddesdon Village, Halton House near Wendover, and Tring Park in Tring, across the border in Hertfordshire.
+Today, most of these properties belong to the National Trust.
 They have brought in increased tourism to the town and the surrounding areas.

+Railway history

+Railways came to the town in 1839, when the Aylesbury Railway opened from on Robert Stephenson's London and Birmingham Railway.
+The Wycombe Railway (later Great Western Railway) arrived via on 1 October 1863 and, on 23 September 1868, the Aylesbury and Buckingham Railway (later Metropolitan Railway) was opened from to almost connect a loop with the Wycombe Railway.
+The Metropolitan Railway (MetR) from arrived via in 1892.